mne-tools/mne-python/doc/manual/source_localization/inverse.rst

 is reflected in the current direction vector listed in the channel information, see above.

-.. note:: The raw data files output by :ref:`mne_compute_raw_inverse` can be converted to mat files with :ref:`mne_raw2mat`, see :ref:`convert_to_matlab`.
+.. note:: The raw data files output by :ref:`mne_compute_raw_inverse` can be converted to mat files with :ref:`mne_raw2mat`.
 Alternatively, the files can be read directly from Matlab using the routines in the MNE Matlab toolbox, see :ref:`ch_matlab`.
 The evoked data output can be easily read directly from Matlab using the fiff_load_evoked routine in the MNE Matlab toolbox.
 Both raw data and evoked output files can be loaded into :ref:`mne_browse_raw`, see :ref:`ch_browse`.